tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 ## Defensive AI

 Defensive AI is already fighting back.
 In 2025, Google's Big Sleep identified a zero-day vulnerability before a criminal group could deploy it.
-Google's CodeMender automatically fixes critical code vulnerabilities.
+Google's [CodeMender](https://deepmind.google/blog/introducing-codemender-an-ai-agent-for-code-security/) automatically fixes critical code vulnerabilities.
 Matching the speed of offensive AI is the only viable response.

-The scale mismatch is stark: 308 petabytes of industry telemetry, 30 million investigative leads.
-No human team can process that volume.
+The scale mismatch is stark: volumes of telemetry and investigative leads that no human team can process.
 Automated defence is not a choice; it is a requirement.

 The clearest illustration is [Anthropic's Claude Mythos Preview](https://www.anthropic.com/project/glasswing), introduced in April 2026 under Project Glasswing and deliberately withheld from public release.
 Anthropic's stated